AllenDowney/ThinkStats2/project1/report1.md

 Although the wording of the question changed, I chose to treat the answers to OXYCAGE and OXCNNMAGE as answers to the same question.

 #### Preparing the Data for Analysis
+To create a more manageable amount of data for analysis, I created a dataframe that just contained the columns I wanted to analyze (the questions listed in the previous section), the sample weights ('ANALWT\_C'), the age group of the respondant ('AGE2'), and the year of the survey, which I added as a column to the data.

 To clean the data, I replaced several categorical codes to answers with NaNs, or with 0s, depending on the question's application.
 Below is a list of the variables, the codes that were replaced by another value, and the values that were substituted.
 These codes come from the codebooks for each survey year.:
 - OXCNNMAGE:
     - 981: NEVER USED PAIN RLVRS Logically assigned -> NaN